 You want to show music movies when you’re partying out in the yard or around the pool?
-You know to do that you are going to need a good Wifi signal out there.
+You know to do that you’re going to need a good Wifi signal out there.

-If I am wrong and you need to set up your Time Capsule’s base station or Airport Extreme from scratch, go take a look at my document here on the site on ‘How to Set up Airport Time Capsule‘
+If you need to set up your Time Capsule’s base station or Airport Extreme from scratch, go take a look at my document here on the site on ‘How to Set up Airport Time Capsule‘

 Already have your Time Capsule or Airport Extreme base station set up and working?
 Great.
 I can cut to it.

 - Basics of Apple Wifi Networking – Important Things to Know

 - How to Set Up Airport Time Capsule to Extend the Wireless Network

 - 1. Extending the Wifi Range Wired with Ethernet

 - 2. Extend the Wifi Range Wirelessly with Wifi